Maloric/-maloric/projects/flyonic/README.md

       }
     }

+### Backdrop Opacity

+If, like me, you prefer a transparent backdrop for your modal, add something like this to your global stylesheet.
+I haven't added it to the component because it would have to be added globally and I don't want to mess up your styles.

+    ion-modal {
+        --background: none !important;
+    }

 // TODO: I am lazy and need to finish writing this.
 If you get this far before I finish, contact me on Twitter for help: @maloric85